If you're starting with your career and looking for an entry-level job, it's understandable to look for a job that pays well.

 Given below are some responsibilities of a software engineer:

-• Attend daily stand-up meetings and learn about the codebase to improve your coding
+• Attending daily stand-up meetings and learning about the codebase to improve your coding

 • Assisting senior engineers in writing and maintaining code

-• Fix bugs and monitor the technical performance of systems
+• Fixing bugs and monitoring the technical performance of systems

-• Collect and sort out customer's feedback to implement improvements
+• Collecting and sorting out customer's feedback to implement improvements

 • Writing test scripts and conducting development tests